shahyaranfaz/Project1---SpaceInvaders/README.md

 # 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE file](https://github.com/AveriWylie/Project-1---Space-Invaders/blob/main/LICENSE) for details.
+See the [LICENSE file](https://github.com/sshayzz/Project-1---Space-Invaders/blob/main/LICENSE) for details.

 ---

 ## 📬 Contact

-For questions or suggestions, please open an issue or contact Averi Wylie or Shahyar Anfaz
+For questions or suggestions, please open an issue or contact Shahyar Anfaz or Averi Wylie